SEI-R-2-22/u2_lesson_react_router/README.md

 With React Router, we're able to create navigation in our applications with special components and properties.
 Key concepts covered here include:

-- `<Switch />` - Used to ensure only one route is rendered at a time
+- `<Switch/>` - Used to ensure only one route is rendered at a time
-- `<Route />` - Used to render specific components at different URL locations
+- `<Route/>` - Used to render specific components at different URL locations
-- `<NavLink />` - Used to link to different routes, usually in a navbar
-- `<Link />` - Used to link to different routes, usually from within a component rendered by a route
+- `<Link/>` - Used to link to different routes, usually from within a component rendered by a route
 - `render` - Used to render a component for a route, allows for dynamic rendering, which is useful when working with forms
 - `component` - Used to render a component for a route, usually best used with static display components where data isn't changing frequently
-- `paths` - Used to establish the location (URL pattern) for a route.
-The `exact` prop can be used alongside it to ensure that only an exact match for the path will render a route
+- `path` - Used to establish the location (URL pattern) for a route.
+The `exact` keyword can be used alongside it to ensure that only an exact match for the path will render a route
 - `params` - Variable key values used inside of the URL pattern to create dynamic routing
 - `history` - Used to navigate between routes dynamically